FengboMa/docs.spectraguru/README.md

 # SpectraGuru Documentation

-This is documentation page for SpectraGuru - A Spectra Analysis Application
+This is the documentation page for SpectraGuru - A Spectral Analysis Application.

 <!-- This is a *bare-minimum* template to create a [Jekyll] site that: